voxpupuli/puppet-cpanm/README.md

   This only has an effect on installation or upgrade.
 It does nothing unless the value of `ensure` causes a change to be made.

+* `mirror`
+  A CPAN mirror to use to retrieve packages.
+This is passed to `cpanm` as `--from`, meaning that only this mirror will be used.

 * `test`
   Run CPAN tests.
 Boolean, default is false.